 As you prepare to buy your new Utah home, it’s very important to factor the expense of closing costs into your budget.
 How much are closing costs in Utah?
-It’s impossible for me to determine how much your closing costs will be.
+It’s impossible for me to determine how much yours will be.
 There’s so much to take into consideration.
-What I can tell you is that it’s crucial for you to understand the factors considered when closing costs are calculated.
+Understanding the factors used to determine what you will need to bring to the table at closing will make the process much easier.

 Why is ‘Truth In Lending’ Important?